qutang/mhealth-storage-format/feature-filename.md

 ### SOURCEID

 1. SENSORID-EVENTID
-2. Either one is optional, depending on where this sensor comes from.
+2. Either one is optional, depending on where this feature is computed from.

 ### FEATUREID